-By George Farm is on 85 certiﬁed organic acres nestled at the mouth of Yale Creek.
+By George Farm is located on 85 acres nestled at the banks of Yale Creek and Little Applegate River.
 We’re located just past where the pavement stops.
 The farm includes a creamery, a greenhouse, a pair of hundred year old barns, the original one-room-schoolhouse, tool sheds and machinery storage.
 There is a wood-ﬁred sauna, a creek-fed cold plunge and many trails covering the area.
 We are pretty far out of town but the locals are always near.

 Our students will need a willingness to learn and an interest in food systems.
 Large animal experience preferred.
 Milking experience a plus.
 We get up early with the cows to milk in the morning and in the evening.
 We usually take a rest in the middle of the day.
 We move 7 gallon milk cans and 100 pound bales.
 Our “mobile egg units” or MEU’s are moved everyday but are light enough for one person.